 - Capital less than the price base amount may be paid as a one-time payment

 - If you have a disability pension or temporary disability benefits you cannot start your occupational pension before the age of 65

-Our pensions are paid through the bank chosen by SPV, which is Swedbank.
+Our pensions are paid through Swedbank.
 Therefore you need to register your account details with them.
-Payments by check is no longer possible.
+Payments by check is not possible.

 Depending on if you have a Swedish account or a foreign account there are different ways how you can register: